Campbelltown Rotary Observatory

-Campbelltown Rotary Observatory in Campbelltown, NSW, Australia was opened in 2000 and is owned by Western Sydney University.
+Campbelltown Rotary Observatory in Campbelltown, New South Wales, Australia, was opened in 2000 and is owned by Western Sydney University.
 It consists of twin domes of 4.5m and 2.9m diameter.
 The patron of the Observatory was the late Sir Arthur C Clarke CBE.
 The Observatory Director (2000-2022) was the late Dr. Ragbir Bhathal.
-It was previously called UWS Rotary Observatory.
+It was originally named UWS Rotary Observatory.

 Objectives and activities

 The observatory is utilised by Western Sydney University for its Optical SETI Research Project and as a field laboratory.
 It conducts the National Project on Significant Australian Physicists, Astrophysicists and Engineers and the National Project on Aboriginal Astronomy.
 It also organises a community outreach program, including observing nights and public astronomy lectures, often in conjunction with Macarthur Astronomical Society and the Macarthur Astronomy Forum.

 Its stated mission objective is to: